vjousse/vindinium/README.md

 The vindinium dot org website has been discontinued, and the domain now belongs to Internet parasites.

+### Requirements

+- Java 8
+- MongoDB 3.2

 ### Installation

 Feel free to install a local instance for your private tournaments.
-You need [sbt](http://www.scala-sbt.org/), a MongoDB instance running, and a Unix machine (only Linux has been tested, tho).
-Be careful, for the project to compile, you will need to use Java 8.
+You need [sbt](http://www.scala-sbt.org/), Java 8, a MongoDB 3.2 instance running, and a Unix machine (only Linux has been tested, tho).

 ```sh
 git clone git://github.com/ornicar/vindinium